-In a digitised returns process, the customer registers a return, choose the reason for returning/submitting a claim, and attach a picture of the product in the returns portal.
+In a digitized returns process, the customer registers a return, choose the reason for returning/submitting a claim, and attach a picture of the product in the returns portal.
 As a result, the warehouse staff can simply scan incoming goods with a hand scanner in order to see all return information without having to register anything into the system.

 How many incoming returns can we expect?

-With the help of that information, you can, for example, adjust staffing as needed, and constantly notify your customers with current return status, along with minimising the load on customer service in terms of return-related matters.
+With the help of that information, you can, for example, adjust staffing as needed, and constantly notify your customers with current return status, along with minimizing the load on customer service in terms of return-related matters.